Puffy Apple Omelet

 - 3 tablespoons sugar

-- 1 large baking apple, peeled and thinly sliced
+- 1 large apple, peeled if desired and thinly sliced

 - 1 teaspoon sugar

 - 1/4 teaspoon ground cinnamon

-- In a small mixing bowl, beat egg whites on medium speed until soft peaks form.
-Gradually beat in sugar, 1 tablespoon as a time, on high until stiff peaks form.
-Fold into yolk mixture.
+- In another bowl, beat egg whites on medium speed until foamy.
+Gradually add sugar, 1 tablespoon at a time, beating on high after each addition until stiff peaks form.
+Fold into flour mixture.